Amir, Indonesia's President Hold Official Talks Session

 The talks addressed bilateral relations and ways to foster them across various fields, particularly in the areas of economy and investment.
 Also on the table were regional and international issues of common concern.

-The Indonesian side was represented by Minister of Foreign Affairs HE Sugiono, Minister of Defense HE Sjafrie Sjamsoeddin, Minister of Investment and Downstream HE Rosan Perkasa Roeslani, Minister of Culture HE Fadli Zon, Minister of Housing and Settlement Areas HE Maruarar Sirait, along with other senior officials accompanying HE the President.
+The Indonesian side was represented by Minister of Foreign Affairs Sugiono, Minister of Defense Sjafrie Sjamsoeddin, Minister of Investment and Downstream Rosan Perkasa Roeslani, Minister of Culture Fadli Zon, Minister of Housing and Settlement Areas Maruarar Sirait, along with other senior officials accompanying the President.

+The meeting started with HH the Amir welcoming Prabowo and his accompanying delegation and wishing them a pleasant stay.
+His Highness stressed the importance of relations between the two friendly nations and voiced hopes the visit would advance cooperation to serve the two countries' shared interests and benefit their friendly peoples.

+Meanwhile, Prabowo expressed his sincere thanks and appreciation to HH the Amir for the warm welcome and generous hospitality, expressing his keenness to bolster bilateral cooperation and development relations, elevating them to broader horizons across all fields.

 HH the Amir and the Indonesian President held a one-on-one discussion on the latest regional and international developments and joint efforts to promote peace and stability.